yellobyte/ElectronicLoad-Control-XY-FZ35/README.md

 This program uses this option to control the devices.
 For that you only need a cheap **USB-TTL converter module** (mostly with IC CP210x/CH340/FTDI232) between your Laptop/PC and device.

 ![github](https://github.com/yellobyte/ElectronicLoad-Control-XY-FZ35/raw/main/Doc/USB-TTL-Wiring.jpg)

+## :relaxed: Postscript

+If you run into trouble with this program or have suggestions how to improve it, feel free to contact me.
+If you like it, please give it a star.